danrday/react-prototype/frontend/readme.md

      - Inject additional data into pages (for example by processing GraphQL queries)
   - We import Link from 'next/link' to use pushstate instead of reloading browser when page changes

+   - [pages/_document.js ](https://nextjs.org/docs/#custom-document) is only rendered on the server side, needed to ensure that the client has the necessary css before it renders, otherwise there will be a quick flash of unstyled page before all the css loads.

 Explanation of some of the dependencies of our project for quick reference.

 | Dependency | Description |